 Yes, ticks are dangerous pests to have living on your property in close proximity to you, your family, and your pets.
 Ticks are dangerous because of the number of serious diseases they can spread to people and animals.
 Blacklegged ticks are responsible for transmitting Lyme disease.
 American dog ticks spread diseases such as Rocky Mountain spotted fever and tularemia.
 Lone star ticks can transmit ehrlichiosis.
 Ticks can create significant health problems for people and pets, so populations should never be allowed to thrive on any property.

 Why do I have a tick problem?

 Ticks are often introduced onto properties by wild animals.
 Squirrels, raccoons, deer, mice, and skunks all commonly introduce ticks onto properties.
 Ticks thrive on properties that have a lot of dark, moist areas for them to hide in.

 Ticks hide in tall grasses, thick vegetation around ponds and lakes, in overgrown shrubs and bushes, in ditches along roadways, or in any other place where their preferred hosts live.
 One of the most common spots to find ticks are where wooded areas meet lawns.
 Most tick species only breed outdoors and therefore do not survive long indoors; the exception to this is the brown dog tick.
 Female brown dog ticks will lay their eggs inside homes, allowing for the possibility of an indoor infestation to develop.

 How do I get rid of ticks?

-If you are dealing with ticks in and around your home, the best thing you can do is reach out to the professionals here at Green Pest Management.
-We will evaluate your problem thoroughly, identifying species of ticks, hiding spots, and attractants, and provide comprehensive tick control solutions.
-However large your infestation has grown, be certain that Green Pest Management has a solution!
+If you are dealing with ticks in and around your home, the best thing you can do is reach out to the tick control professionals at Green Pest Management.
+We will evaluate your problem thoroughly, identifying species of ticks, hiding spots, and attractants, and provide comprehensive, long-lasting solutions.
+However large your infestation has grown, you can trust that Green Pest Management has a solution!